 Step 4.
-Lodge a formal request with us.
+Lodge a formal complaint with us

-You can lodge a formal request with us, but this is a last resort.
-You must make every effort to deal with the situation first.
-There are some critical aspects to making a formal request.
-Because your request could go to court we need sufficient detail for us to take action.
+You can lodge a formal request with us as a last resort.
+There are some critical aspects to making a formal complaint to Council.
+Because your request could go to Court, Council will need sufficient detail prior to taking action.
 We will need two different neighbours affected by the barking to complete a barking dog diary and complaint form.

-• You should always talk to your neighbour to try and resolve it first
+- You should always talk to your neighbour to try and resolve the problem first

-• If your diary has any false entries you may be fined for providing false and misleading information
+- If your diary has any false entries you may be fined for providing false/misleading information

 Guide to Managing Barking Dogs